 Similar to baseball, softball is played between two teams on a large field which is composed of a dirt and grass infield, containing the diamond plus the running areas, and a grass outfield.
 There are four bases on the infield – including the home plate – which are arranged 45 to 65 feet apart in a square configuration.
 The object of the game is to score more runs than the other team by batting a ball – thrown by the pitcher – into play and running around the bases, touching each one in succession.
 The ball is of light material and typically 12 inches in circumference.

-Softball features in The World Games 2013; check the event calendar for details about when it is scheduled.
+Softball featured in The World Games 2013; check the event calendar for all details.

 DID YOU KNOW THAT...?

 The earliest known softball game was played in Chicago, USA, on Thanksgiving Day 1887.
 It took place at the Farragut Boat Club after the Yale and Harvard football game.When the score was announced and bets were settled, a Yale alumnus threw a boxing glove at a Harvard supporter.
 The other person grabbed a stick and swung at it.
 George Hancock called out "Play ball!" and the game began, with the boxing glove tightened into a ball, a broom handle serving as a bat.
 This first contest ended with a score of 41:40.